bambora/na-payment-apis-demo/README.md

 try the server out by just setting your Bambora Merchant API Passcode as a server side environment variable and then start up as follows.

+## Apple Pay in the Bambora Merchant API

-When the client makes a payment request, it first gets an Apple Pay payment token using standard Apple SDK APIs.
+When an Apple Pay client makes a payment request, it first gets an Apple Pay payment token using standard Apple SDK APIs.
 It then communicates this info to the Demo Server which is responsible for interacting with the Bambora Merchant API.
 The Bambora Merchant API has been updated to allow for Apple Pay transactions and the following is a sample POST parameter to use with a RESTful invocation of the Payments API.